|Author||Stephan Preibisch & David Hörl|

 In addition to the standard stitching pipeline, we also offer advanced functionality, such as different algorithms for determining pairwise shifts:

 Once you have aligned the views imaged from the same angles to each other, you can then proceed to align those groups of views to each other, using Multiview-Reconstruction.
+For this, switch to MultiView mode in the main window.

 This process consists of finding interest points such as nuclei or fiducial beads in the single views, matching corresponding interest points in other views and then aligning the views based on the corresponding interest points.